Where the web was born

 which centred on information regarding the WWW project.
 Visitors could learn more about hypertext, technical details for creating their own webpage, and even an explanation on how to search the web for information.
 There are no screenshots of this original page and, in any case, changes were made daily to the information available on the page as the WWW project developed.
 See a later copy (from 1993).

-You can see the orginal NeXT computer at the Microcosm exhibit at CERN, still bearing the label, hand-written in red ink: "This machine is a server.
+You can see the orginal NeXT computer at CERN's Globe of Science and Innovation, still bearing the label, hand-written in red ink: "This machine is a server.
 DO NOT POWER IT DOWN!!"

 The web extends